erivera3/homelab-infrastructure/README.md

 The ISP-provided router is locked to a MAC address and cannot be replaced.

-To regain control of the network:
+To regain control over the network:

-* An OpenWRT router was deployed behind the ISP device
+* OpenWRT was deployed behind the ISP router
-* OpenWRT provides DHCP and routing control
+* OpenWRT provides DHCP and edge routing
 * OPNsense is used for internal firewalling and segmentation
-* Consumer devices (e.g., Nvidia Shield) are intentionally isolated from the lab environment
+* Consumer devices (e.g., Nvidia Shield) are intentionally isolated from lab infrastructure

 ---